 About 8 years ago, the major brand-name microwave popcorn companies removed the chemical that was responsible for this.
 You can read more about that, here: www.boston.com/business/globe/articles/2007/12/18/popcorn_firms_removing_flavoring_chemical/

 Even if they replaced the chemical with an equally harmful one, consuming a few bags of microwave popcorn here and there shouldn't even come close to the one reported case from that popcorn-crazy consumer, nor would it closely resemble the factory workers that once worked around diacetyl on a regular basis.
 Stuff like this and so much more, is what the Internet often turns into a widespread Urban Myth.
 It wasn't too long ago when a few bloggers got some bad rumors started about baby carrots.
-It was so ridiculous, they had to air it on the News and the carrot companies showed that it was all a bunch of lies and propaganda that propagated on the Internet.
+It was so ridiculous that they had to air it on the News; the carrot companies showed that it was all a bunch of lies and propaganda that propagated on the Internet.

 Anyway, there is a chemical involved with microwave popcorn that could possibly be harmful to our health, and it is used to coat the inside of the popcorn bags.
 I still eat microwave popcorn, but like most things, moderation is the key.
 Cheers!